vitortyabe/TestAlgorithms/README.md

 ## General Info

-This repository stores the proposed solution for each exercise as part of a test to evaluate Programming and SQL skills.
+This repository stores the proposed solutions for each exercise as part of a test to evaluate Programming and SQL skills.

 The algorithms were developed in C++ by using Visual Studio 2019 environment and the SQL queries were implemented on Microsoft Access as testing environment.

 For each algorithm it was created a project on Visual Studio 2019 that contains the main() function and will be running the solution on a Windows Console Aplication.
-The projects can be opened individualy on Visual Studio, but there is also a Solution file on the root directory which contains the three projects available to run.
+The projects can be opened individualy on Visual Studio and there is also a Solution file on the root directory which contains the three projects available to run.
 In case you choose to open the Solution file in a Visual Studio environment, remember to right-click on the project you want to run and select the option "Set as Startup Project" before running the application.

 Regards to the SQL Queries, on the root directory you can find the folders Query4 and Query7 which stores the SQL files.
-On each folder there is also a Microsoft Access database that was created based on the wording of each SQL problem.
+On each folder there is also a Microsoft Access database that was created based on the examples.
 The databases stores the tables that were introduced and also the queries, the same o the SQL files, that can be aplied to see the results on the Microsoft Access interface.

 As reference, see below a mapping that associates the algorithms and queries with each problem: